 The reduction in the workforce between 2019 and 2021 is not as stark as may have been imagined following the fall in the oil price and the Covid-19 crisis.
-The oil and gas sector has fared better than the ECI in general, with its workforce numbers dropping by only 4.12 points compared to 15.25 in the industry as a whole.
+Companies mainly engaged in the oil and gas sector have fared better than the ECl in general, with its workforce numbers dropping by only 4.12 points compared to 15.25 in the industry as a whole.
 Growth confidence also appears to be higher, with the workforce expected to recover to 2019 levels and increase on this by 9.35%, compared to an increase of only 2.4% for the industry as a whole.